Fighting Equine Obesity in the UK

 Forage as an alternative source of fibre

 If you’re restricting access to grass you will need to give fibre in other ways.
-Hay is a good alternative source of fibre but it has fewer nutrients so it is advisable to also feed a pelleted balancer.
-These are a good way of providing the right nutritional balance of protein, essential amino acids, vitamins and minerals but without excess calories and are designed to be given in small quantities, either on their own or with a low calorie chaff.
-The amino acids in these are essential for the building and maintenance of good bone, muscle and hair plus a decent quality balancer will contain ‘digestive enhancers’ such as yeast culture and prebiotic.
+Soaked hay is a good alternative source of fibre but it has fewer nutrients so it is advisable to also feed a pelleted balancer.
+These are a good way of providing the right nutritional balance of protein, essential amino acids, vitamins and minerals but without excess calories.
+Balancers are designed to be given in small quantities, either on their own or with a low-calorie chaff.
+The amino acids in these are essential for the building and maintenance of good bone, muscle and hair plus a decent quality balancer will contain ‘digestive enhancers’ such as yeast culture and prebiotics.
 As these are meant to be fed in small quantities, typically around 100g per 100kg of bodyweight, their starch content is nothing to worry about.
 And if you are worrying whether or not you should feed your horse a handful of mix or cubes you should consider that these provide too few vitamins and minerals with too many calories.

 If you favour hay forage as an alternative fibre source it is advised that you have it analysed to determine the levels of water-soluble carbohydrate (WSC) and starch, to assess its suitability for your horse.
 Ideally this should show a WSC level of less than 10%.
 You could use coarser hay which is naturally lower in WSC but soaking it for 12-16 hours should reduce the content.
 However be aware that this can reduce the palatability and in warm weather can increase fermentation or bacterial growth.